OndrejNepozitek/Edgar-Unity/docs/examples/enter-the-gungeon.md

 ## Room manager

-In Enter the Gungeon, when a player visits a (combat oriented) room for the first time, two things happen.
+In Enter the Gungeon, when a player visits a (combat-oriented) room for the first time, two things happen.
 First, all the doors to neighbouring rooms get closed and locked.
 And second, enemies are spawned.
 Only after all the enemies are defeated, the doors unlock.

 <Video src="img/v2/examples/gungeon/enter_room.mp4" />